VeriFIT/mata/tests-integration/README.md

    and fill it with code you want to profile, measure or test.
    The measurement is performed using our timing macros (namely `TIME_BEGIN` and `TIME_END`).
  *  If you want to use our timing macros (`TIME_BEGIN`, `TIME_END`, `TIME_STATEMENT`, or `TIME_BLOCK`) include
-3. Build the sources using `make release` or `make debug` from the project root directory or build it yourself using `cmake` from `test-performance` directory.
+3. Build the sources using `make release` or `make debug` from the project root directory or build it yourself using `cmake` from `tests-integration` directory.

 ### How to start profiling `libmata`